Wingo206/Mr-Pizza/README.md

 Running the server:
 - navigate to Mr-Pizza/
-- run "node server.js"
+- run "node ./server.js"
-- to view the server, open your web browser and go to "https://127.0.0.1:8080/html/example.html".
+- to view the webpage, open your web browser and go to "https://127.0.0.1:8080/html/example.html".
 - There will likely be a prompt saying that the server is not secure which is fine, go to advanced and click proceed.

 # Collaboration Instructions